CDLUC3/ezid/templates/doc/apidoc.2.rst

-   If an XML document is bound to a non-DOI identifier then, in an extension to the DataCite schema, the identifier type in the document must be set to "ARK" or "\URN:UUID" as appropriate.
+   If an XML document is bound to a non-DOI identifier then, in an extension to the DataCite schema, the identifier type in the document must be set to "ARK" or "UUID" as appropriate.

    Care should be taken to escape line terminators and percent signs in the document (as is true for all metadata element values; see